 The TEACH Act covers broadcasting of digital transmissions during synchronous and asynchronous distance education.
-It includes:
+It permits:

-- performances of nondramatic literary or musical works, excluding opera, music videos, and musicals, in their entirety;
+- performances of nondramatic literary or musical works;

-- any other work, if only reasonable and limited portions of the performance are used; and
+- performances of any other work, including dramatic works and audiovisual works, but only if “reasonable and limited portions” of the work are used; and

-- displays of work comparable to the use typical in face-to-face displays.
+- displays of work comparable to the use typical in face-to-face classroom sessions.